ecabanasv/ci-pp5-ecommerce/README.md

 - MaxValueValidator: ensures that the value stored in the database is less than or equal to the value specified in the validator.
 - RegexValidator: ensures that the value stored in the database matches the regex specified in the validator.

+Stock control was implemented to ensure that the user cannot add more books to the cart than the number of books in stock.
+This was implemented in the following views:

+- webhook_success view: remove stock from the database when the user completes the checkout process.
+- add_to_cart: check if the user is trying to add more books to the cart than the number of books in stock.
+If the user is trying to add more books to the cart than the number of books in stock, the user is redirected to the cart page with a message that informs them that they cannot add more books to the cart than the number of books in stock.
+- quantity_input_script: if quantity is more than the number of books in stock, the quantity is set to the number of books in stock.
+This ensures that the user cannot add more books to the cart than the number of books in stock.

 ## Custom error pages:

 Custom error pages were created for the following errors: